August 29, 2019

 Zigbee deployments typically use a single directional antenna, which can make it trickier to utilize AoA with these devices than to utilize MSSI with them.
 Additionally, Zigbee uses a parent/child configuration that can prevent the kind of inter-device communication involved in AoA.
 That said, AoA can usually be achieved with Zigbee-enabled devices by grouping three or four nodes into an array that acts as a single anchor node.

 AoA and AoD for Bluetooth is an emerging standardized framework designed for better indoor positioning and asset tracking.
-With Bluetooth Core Specification version 5.1, Bluetooth devices can determine the directionality of signals from other BLE devices.
+With Bluetooth Core Specification version 5.1, Bluetooth devices can determine the directionality of signals from other Bluetooth LE devices.
 As is the case with Zigbee, it’s possible to use Bluetooth for localization with an antenna array and either RF switches or a multi-channel ADC.
 However, doing so effectively requires designing a functional antenna array that includes an accurate angle estimation algorithm.